 Some say it is essential to get tough.
 If we are to maintain a liberal democratic world order, then countries that threaten it must be prepared to pay the price.

 That is the argument of the hawks.
 But not everyone agrees.
 Proponents of a more hands-off approach say that those who want to get tough on China will only isolate it and make it even more hardline.
 Instead of playing tough and risking a second Cold War, we should engage in good faith with China and co-opt it into the world order.

-Join us on December 1 as Conservative MP Tom Tugendhat argues that we need to prevent a Beijing-dominated world, while Singaporean author Kishore Mahbubani contends that the West should accept that it’s only a matter of time before China usurps the US as the world’s most influential superpower.
+In December 2020 we were joined by Conservative MP Tom Tugendhat, argues that we need to prevent a Beijing-dominated world, and Singaporean author Kishore Mahbubani, who contends that the West should accept that it’s only a matter of time before China usurps the US as the world’s most influential superpower.